-All of the videos below come from Big Cat Rescue, a well-respected Tampa, Fla.-based organization that currently cares for around 100 large cats rescued from bad owners, shady circuses, and nefarious furriers.
+All of the videos below come from Big Cat Rescue, a well-respected Tampa, Florida-based organization that currently cares for around 100 large cats rescued from bad owners, shady circuses, and nefarious furriers.
 Someone over there understands that people love videos of cats and has done a great job developing a library of big cat content.
 Thanks to them for their work and their videos.

 Like many of her species, my cat Paigeview is crazy for boxes.
 If there is a box in the room, she's going to sit in it (or on it, if the box is closed).
 There's an entire industry on the Internet dedicated to disseminating new pictures of cats sitting in boxes.
 I don't know what it is, but we humans flip for boxed-up felines.
 So the question has to be asked, do the big cats like boxes too?

 And what about catnip?
 Do lions, mountain lions, cougars, and tigers lose their minds when hitting the nip stuff?

 Let's keep rolling with this.
 How about laser pointers?

 graceful derpy great cat.
 How the lioness fumbles climbing the shed; how majestic the tiger runs into the tree with a box upon its magnificent head.

 If you've ever laughed at your own cat for wiping out trying to jump from the couch to the windowsill, you'll love this one.